AngelAdames/CSC-211-Team-Project/README.md

 ## The Theme

-  The purpose of our project will be to create a site that showcases the invetory of the assorted cars that we supply, and the quantity of each specific car, including a feature of a hyperlink and a scroll function for the simplicity of the user.
+  The purpose of our project will be to create an application that showcases the invetory of the assorted cars that we supply, and the quantity of each specific car, including a feature of a hyperlink and a scroll function for the simplicity of the user.

 ## Feature List

-There are going to be a few/couple different buttons when the application is first launched.
-From there, you are able to pick which type of vehicle you want to see the inventory of.
+There is going to be a button when the application is first launched.
+From there, you are able to be able to click the button which will show you the current inventory of dealership.

 ### UML Diagram Link